jackyxhb/JackLimited/frontend/FRONTEND_STYLE_GUIDE.md

 - [ ] Text remains readable at all sizes
 - [ ] Icons display properly
 - [ ] Hover states work as expected
+- [ ] No double shadows on chart components (cards should provide single shadow)
+- [ ] Chart content stays within card boundaries (no overflow)

 ### Functional Testing
 - [ ] Navigation works on all screen sizes